Strengthen Your Heart and Health Naturally

 So don't hesitate to sprinkle your dishes and desserts with this fragrant spice.

-On the other hand, be sure to use only Ceylon cinnamon like this (#ad), the powder usually found on the market is Chinese cinnamon which contains coumarin, a blood thinner that may be harmful to some and interfere with anticoagulant therapy.
+On the other hand, be sure to use only Ceylon cinnamon, because the powder usually found on the market is Chinese cinnamon which contains coumarin, a blood thinner that may be harmful to some and interfere with anticoagulant therapy (aff).

 muscle your heart at home